-If you click on Cameras &... the buttons for switching on and off become visible.
+If you click on Cameras &..., for example, the buttons for switching on and off become visible.
 By clicking on On, the cameras and all other telescope attachments can be switched on.
 The corresponding entry is then colored green.
 After the observation and after you have shut down the cameras properly, you have to switch off the power supply of the cameras and all attachments again by clicking Off.
+For telescopes/mount the shutdown procedure is slightly different.
+More about this below.